 50 Stigmella aurella, mine and larva in bramble, North Loop, Feb.11th 09.
 Found on a cold, wet, miserable day but the rewards a month later were worth it (see two pics. down).

 50 Stigmella aurella, mines and cocoons in bramble, Apr.10th 09.
 Found in North Dean wood.
 When rearing stigmellas it's worth checking the leaves after the larvae have vacated the mines to make sure they haven't pupated on them instead of the substrate provided.

 50 Stigmella aurella, cocoon and empty pupal case, Mar.11th 09.
-A fantastic sight which immediately indicated that my first successful attempt at rearing a Stigmella species had taken place overnight.
+A fantastic sight which immediately indicated that my first attempt at rearing a Stigmella species had been successful.
 Reared from the mine above found at North Loop.

 50 Stigmella aurella, Mar.11th 09.
 Emerged from the pupa above.
 At 3mm long it looks nothing more than a tiny black fly in flight but close-up it has a lovely metallic sheen with a variety of colours.